petezim05/Cross-Section-Visualization-and-Reaction-Rate-Calculation/README.md

 run:
   cd path\to\your\project

-Install the required Python packages
+Install the required Python packages: numpy scipy matplotlib
-run:
-  python -m pip install -r requirements.txt

 Run the program
 run:
   python Main.py

 Respond to the prompts
- When asked for an isotope file, type its name or path (for example: inputs/U235.json).
+ When asked for an isotope file, type its name, for example: U235.json Enriched isotope referes to the more fissile Isotope, for Uranium 235 and 238 that would be 235

 Check your results
 After running, an Output/ folder will appear automatically in the project directory.